stevenvolckaert/sitecore-training/introduction.md

 * CMS Performance Tuning
 * Experience Editor Recommended Practices *- Experience Editor is the renamed Page Editor from Sitecore 7.*

+# Sitecore Rocks

+[Sitecore Rocks][11] is a Visual Studio plugin.

+> Sitecore Rocks makes Sitecore developers happy.
+Directly integrated into Microsoft Visual Studio 2013/2015, Sitecore
+> Rocks provides a fast and streamlined development experience with tools that developers are used to.

+* When editing content (not a template), right-click the edit pane, select View, and enable **Field information**;
+* To see raw values, right-click the edit pane when editing content, and select **Raw Values**.

 [1]: https://sitecore.instructorled.training
 [2]: https://sdn.sitecore.net
 [3]: https://dev.sitecore.net